If your safety is at risk, you can request to hide your address from the National Personal Insolvency Index[?] (NPII).

 If you are applying for bankruptcy, you must submit your request at the same time as your Bankruptcy Form.
 If you do not submit your request with your Bankruptcy Form and your bankruptcy application is accepted, your full details may be published on the NPII.

 You can submit your request by creating an account on Insolvency Services.
-Just upload your request using the form below and evidence at the same time that you upload your Bankruptcy Form.
+Just attach your request using the form below and evidence at the same time that you submit your Bankruptcy Form.

 If you are unable to create an Insolvency Services account and want to submit a request to hide your details, please contact us to discuss your circumstances.